 The Leveraging Education for Advancement Program (LEAP) at Albany Technical College (ATC) is for highly motivated students with intellectual and developmental disabilities.
 Student programming is based on the strengths and needs of the individual student identified through the development of a Person-Centered Plan.
-LEAP students can earn a Business Office Assistant certificate.
+Currently, LEAP students can earn a Business Office Assistant certificate.
+Additional certificate will be added effective August 2020.
 All courses are taught by ATC faculty who are dedicated to teaching and preparing all students.
 Courses are offered on the Albany Tech campus where LEAP students have the opportunity to take courses alongside other college students.
 Graduates earning the Business Office Assistant certificate are prepared to perform a variety of duties in any office clerical occupation that requires knowledge of office systems and procedures.
 Along with taking credit classes, students have the opportunity to participate in career development workshops, social community integration, job shadowing, and internships.
 In addition to gaining new skills and training, each student is matched with a trained mentor to help build the college campus experience and meet academic requirements.
 LEAP students can enjoy the full college experience by participating in college activities, clubs, and organizations that are available to all ATC students.

 Applicants should demonstrate the following minimal requirements:

-Minimum third grade reading level preferred.
+Minimum fifth grade reading level preferred.

 Possess basic mathematics skills and the ability to use a calculator.

 Demonstrated ability to maintain appropriate social and emotional behavior.